RunningOverGlowies/ComfyUI-PromptUtils/README.md

 # ComfyUI Prompt & Filename Tools

-A collection of nodes designed to enhance your workflow with realistic filename generation, randomized wildcards, and keywords.
+A collection of nodes designed to enhance your workflow with realistic filename generation and randomized wildcards
 ## Prompt Wildcards ✨

 A text generation node that parses specific tags and replaces them with random values from curated lists.
 It is useful for building dynamic, varied prompts.